Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Related Work

 \section{Related Work}

-Over the last decade, numerous deep RL algorithms have appeared \cite{mnih2015DQN,lillicrap2015DDPG,schulman2015TRPO,mnih2016A3C,schulman2017PPO,heess2017DPPO,Fujimoto2018TD3,barth-maron2018D4PG,Haarnoja2018SAC}, and several approaches have been proposed to address overestimations of RL, such as Double Q-learning, Double DQN, Clipped Double Q-learning \cite{hasselt2010double_Q,van2016double_DQN,Fujimoto2018TD3}.
-In this paper, we propose a distributional RL algorithm which employs the learning of state-action return distribution to improve the Q-value estimation accuracy.
-Besides, our algorithm mainly focuses on continuous control setting, so that an actor-critic architecture with separate policy and value networks is employed \cite{sutton2018reinforcement}.
-We also incorporate the off-policy formulation to improve sample efficiency, and the maximum entropy framework based on the stochastic policy network to encourage exploration.
+Over the last decade, numerous deep RL algorithms have appeared \cite{mnih2015DQN,lillicrap2015DDPG,schulman2015TRPO,mnih2016A3C,schulman2017PPO,heess2017DPPO,Fujimoto2018TD3,barth-maron2018D4PG,Haarnoja2018SAC}.
+This paper aims to propose a new RL algorithm to mitigate Q-value overestimations by learning a distribution of state-action returns, thereby improving policy performance.
+We also incorporate the off-policy formulation to improve sample efficiency, and the maximum entropy framework based on the stochastic policy to encourage exploration.
+Besides, our algorithm mainly focuses on continuous control setting.
 With reference to algorithms such as DDPG \cite{lillicrap2015DDPG}, the off-policy learning and continuous control can be easily enabled by learning separate Q and policy networks in an actor-critic architecture.
-Therefore, we mainly review prior works on maximum entropy framework and distributional RL in this section.
+Therefore, we mainly review prior works on the maximum entropy framework and distributional RL in this section.